 We roam up and down Shattuck, we aren’t shoppers, just out in the fresh air and on the move.
 We wind up schlepping around residential areas, a bit of the Berkeley campus.
 We come across Nation’s Giant Hamburgers, a small diner-ish chain.

 They serve breakfast all day, good, we skipped breakfast and we’re hungry.
-I get the three egg over easy, crispy bacon and substitute French toast for the hash browns.
+I get the three egg over easy, crispy bacon and French toast.
 Zoe C gets a chili omelet and hash browns

 The food comes, it looks as advertised, we dig in.